-Every species and every breed within a species and every individual within a breed has unique possibilities in the world, to feel, to give form, to learn, to have relationships and to be spontaneous.
+Every species and every breed within a species and every individual within a breed has unique possibilities in the world.
+Every individual is unique.
+To feel, to give form, to learn, to have relationships and to be spontaneous.
 They can bend and they can stretch.
-Animals instinctively “know” or can feel when they are in harmony with what their nature is and when they are not.
-They feel good when they are allowed to develop in a healthy way and become their possibilities, to feel (themselves and the outside world), to move in a natural way (what is natural for them as an individual), to have healthy relationships, to experience satisfaction and to show themselves to the world as they are.
+Animals intuitively “know” or can feel when they are in harmony, in balance with their nature, what their nature is.
+They are healthy when they are allowed to develop with safety, and they become what is possible for them; to feel (themselves and the outside world), to move in a natural way (what is natural for them as an individual), to have healthy relationships, to experience satisfaction and to show themselves to the world as they are.

 PSYCHOMOTOR THERAPY FOR COMPANION ANIMALS, METHOD NIEK BROUW

-To receive input without knowing what it is, for an animal to feel themselves and to feel their surroundings.
+To receive input without knowing what it is, to feel themselves and to feel their surroundings.
 To express feelings.
 To have emotional contact with themselves and the outside world.
 For example to feel happiness and express happiness.

-The surface of an animal.
+The form of an animal.
 To have knowledge and boundaries for the self and for the outside world.
 To show the self, as an introvert or an extrovert.

-ANIMALS COME TO US TO GIVE US FOOD FOR GROWING AND TO GIVE AN OPPORTUNITY FOR US TO DEVELOP WHAT IS NOT DEVELOPED IN OURSELVES.
+ANIMALS COME TO US TO GIVE US FOOD FOR GROWING AND TO GIVE AN OPPORTUNITY FOR US TO DEVELOP WHAT IS NOT DEVELOPED IN OURSELVES

 Animals have unique possibilities in life, and, in a very basic way, for feeling, for movement and for giving form.
 Animals are unique in their possibilities.
 A Dauchshund cannot move like a Greyhound.
 A Greyhound moves with emotional expression and vertical power.
 A Dauchshund has a natural capacity to feel its surroundings.
-Standard Poodles have a strong natural form and have boundaries for themselves.
+Standard Poodles are strong in their natural form and have boundaries for themselves.
 These differences in what an animal is and what an animal can do is reflected in their body structure, skull shape and posture.